It is ironic that, from a certain perspective, war can be beneficial for an economy.

 See: War and the Economy

-However, this boost to domestic demand doesn’t have to come from military spending.
+This boost to domestic demand doesn’t have to come from military spending.
 But, war is often a very good excuse for the government to borrow much more than it could do in peace time.
-The UK national debt is currently 60% and everyone thinks we need to cut spending and reduce the level of debt.
-But, in war time, UK national debt has often risen above 150% of GDP. (in war, there is often a patriotic fervour to buy ‘war bonds’ – A patriotic fervour which wouldn’t be there in current climate.
+In war time, UK national debt has often risen above 150% of GDP. (in war, there is often a patriotic fervour to buy ‘war bonds’)

-Although, war can provide a temporary boost to domestic demand, it is important to bear in mind the cost of war.
+Although war can provide a temporary boost to domestic demand, it is important to bear in mind the cost of war.
 In particular the opportunity cost of military spending, the human cost of lost lives, the cost of rebuilding after the devastation of war.
-Also it depends on the kind of war, how prolonger, where and how it is fought.
+Also, it depends on the kind of war, how prolonged it was, where and how it is fought.

 See: Cost of War